WadeWaldron/scaladays2016/presentation/scaladays2016.md

 ^ Example of a Tiny Type.

-^ Could be integer but this would be dangerous.

 ^ Accidentally mix up Ids or mix other types where we wanted Ids.

 ^ Prevents mistakes